mocklis/mocklis.docs/source/reference/index.rst

     Console.WriteLine(dishes.Revenge);

 Note that any step would do for a `Join`, as long as we can get hold of it.
-The following would work equally well, taking the `stored` step and using that a a join point.:
+The following would work equally well, taking the `stored` step and using that as a join point.:

 .. sourcecode:: csharp